Talking Politics at Work

 What to Talk About Instead of Politics

 Journalist Cokie Roberts, in a Good Morning America segment about how to stay away from political discussions at family gatherings (November 23, 2016), suggested talking about dogs.
 Why not?
 Everyone loves dogs or at least most people don't have extremely negative views against them.
 Our canine companions can certainly serve as a go-to topic of conversation in the workplace in lieu of political talk.
 There are alternative things you can discuss.
 Just be sure to avoid other topics that don't belong in the workplace.
+You can:

 - Talk about your vacation plans: Are you going somewhere fun, or did you just return from a great trip?
 Your coworkers would love to hear about it.